transmissions11/solcurity/README.md

 ## Modifiers

-- `M1` - Are no storage/memory changes made (except in a reentrancy lock)?
+- `M1` - Are no storage updates made (except in a reentrancy lock)?
-- `M2` - Do not make external calls if possible.
+- `M2` - Are external calls avoided?
 - `M3` - Is the purpose of the modifier and other important information documented using natspec?

 ## Code